Shivangi10-10/hyperverge/README.md

 ## 🎯 Project Overview

-Our Digital Notice Board Extension is not just another tool—it's a revolutionary workspace that fosters creativity, collaboration, and continuous learning within organizations.
+Our UpToDate Extension is not just another tool—it's a revolutionary workspace that fosters creativity, collaboration, and continuous learning within organizations.
 By seamlessly integrating various Google services and productivity tools, we've created a centralized hub that keeps employees engaged, informed, and productive.

 ### 🌈 Key Features
 - Real-time updates and announcements